-A. Issuer's Mission:
+A. Issuer's Mission;

-The mission of Pure Hospitality Solutions, Inc. (the "Company" or "PURE") (www.purenow.solutions), is to build and develop an online travel company that will become the de facto top tier, region specific, online travel booking and hospitality marketing service provider in Central America and the Latin countries of the Caribbean.
+The mission of Pure Hospitality Solutions, Inc. (the "Company" or "PURE") (www.purenow.solutions), is to explore, develop and build various online businesses that foster a general interest in Central America and the Latin countries of the Caribbean - particularly, travel to the region - but not limited to tourism.